 Watsonia Primary School is located in the leafy suburb of Watsonia, about 20 kilometres north-east of Melbourne.
 The school is close to the amenities of Greensborough, Bundoora, Heidelberg, Eltham, Macleod and Rosanna, and is close to public transport.

 The school is well known for its community feel and parents, students and teachers work well together.
-Programs which support our healthy schools initiative include K-Club and a healthy school canteen.
-Whole school events such as Twilight Sports, the bi-annual School Production and Art Show are enjoyed by all.
+Whole school events such as our annual School Fair, Twilight Sports, the bi-annual School Production and Art Show are enjoyed by all.

 At Watsonia Primary School our purpose is to embed an achievement culture aiming to develop the talents and capabilities of each child by having expectations that are challenging, appropriate and checkable.
 To develop socially well-adjusted students who will become effective and productive members of the global community

 The foundation of Watsonia Primary School's innovative approach to learning.